Fabio-Graz/vcf_archives_manager/README.md

 ## Technical details

-The application is written in C++, and the graphical interface is using GTK library.
+The application is written in C++, and the graphical interface is using GTK library, in particular gtkmm-3.0.

+It ispossible to build just using g++, opening a terminal in the project's directory and giving the following command:

+> g++ -g -o build/vcf_archive_manager main.cpp myWindow.cpp `pkg-config --cflags --libs gtkmm-3.0`

+It is also possible to use cMake, opening a terminal in the 'build' subdirectory, and giving the following commands:

+> cmake ..
+> cmake --build .

+In both cases an executable will be created in the 'build' subdirectory.